Debunking Common Myths about Autism Spectrum Disorder (ASD)

 MYTH: Autism is a disease

 TRUTH: Autism is not a disease.
 You can’t catch autism like a cold.
-Autism is a lifelong developmental disability that usually appears during early childhood.
+Autism is a lifelong developmental difference that usually appears during early childhood.
 It can impact one’s ability to understand language, communicate with others, partake in social interactions, self-regulate, and independently complete activities of daily living (ADLs) like brushing one’s teeth, getting dressed, or preparing food.

 MYTH: Autism can be cured